The Aria by Ocean Reef is one of the best full face masks available

 Water will also leak into the mask if you don't clear long hair away from your face when putting the mask on.
 It may feel like a tight seal, but a fringe or long hair trapped between the mask and your skin is going to allow water to seep into the mask.

 You can dive to up to 10 feet (or around 3 meters) below the surface with a full face snorkel mask but these are not designed for Free Diving.
-There's too great a volume of air inside the face cavity of the mask, and it will become uncomfortable under the pressure of deep diving.
+There's too great a volume of air inside the face cavity of the mask, and it can become uncomfortable under the pressure of deeper diving.

-These are an excellent mask and compares well in price to other quality full face masks.
-The Aria has a greater choice of accessories including optical support.
+This is an excellent mask and is at the top of the price range in comparison to other full face masks.
+The Aria has a greater choice of accessories including an optical support, marker wings, and now a communications unit.